All of the rooms and suites have a contemporary tropical

-Grand Deluxe rooms are bigger, have shuttered terraces for added privacy and jacuzzi baths as well as rain showers.
-The Palm and Lagoon Suites are even more luxurious with spacious terraces and smart sitting rooms.
-The vast Two-Bed varieties have two ensuite bathrooms plus an additional toilet.
-You also benefit from butler service.
-All rooms and suites with Lagoon in the title connect directly to the shared saltwater Lagoon pool via their private terrace.
+Grand Deluxe Rooms have shuttered terraces for added privacy and Jacuzzi baths as well as rain showers.
+The Suites are even more luxurious with spacious terraces and smart sitting rooms, and also benefit from butler service.

 The real luxury, however, is to be found in the celebrity price-tagged newer residences.
 These are the 1- and 2-Bedroom Duplex Pool Suites, and the Penthouses.
 These are set back from the main hotel area, and are, strictly speaking, the kind of place you want to live in.
 Forever.
-Designs vary but expect egg-shaped granite baths, double-height sitting rooms, complimentary minibars, iPods and docks, separate dining areas, plasma screen TVs and serious sound systems.
-Some also have wine cellars, cigar humidors and a courtyard, garden or rooftop plunge pool!
+Designs vary but expect egg-shaped granite baths, double-height sitting rooms, and some even have wine cellars, cigar humidors and a courtyard, garden or rooftop plunge pool!
 The views, however, can be disappointing with some windows facing walls or an unloved patch of ground next door.
 If looking out matters more than what’s inside, specify when booking.

 - CD player

 - WiFi Internet

 - Coffee/tea making